dmitrypol/dmitrypol.github.io/_drafts/roles_permissions.md

 end
 {% endhighlight %}

-`admin` can do anything for client (including granting roles to other users).  `readonly_admin` can only view all records, `account_admin` can create/edit/delete accounts and `company_admin` can do the same for company records.
+`admin` can do anything for client (including granting roles to other users).  `readonly_admin` can only view all records, `account_admin` can do CRUD operations on accounts and `company_admin` can do the same for company records.
 For this we needed to create separate policies for Client, Account and Company models.

 Additionally there are system wide roles (for internal users) defined directly on User model.
 Only internal users can create/destroy create new clients but Client Admins can modify Client attributes.
 {% highlight ruby %}